-My current research interests lie in computational tools for mental health support, computational journalism and information visualization.
+My current research projects focus on computational tools for mental health support, computational journalism and information visualization.

 I completed my undergraduate degree in Engineering Science, with a minor in Robotics, also at U of T. I have experience as a software engineer in industry, having worked for a year at the Intel Programmable Solutions Group.

 My curriculum vitae, with a complete list of professional experience, teaching experience, and awards.

 1. Jacob Ritchie, Daniel Wigdor, Fanny Chevalier.
 2019.
 A Lie Reveals the Truth: Quasimodes for Task-Aligned Data Presentation.
 In CHI Conference on Human Factors in Computing Systems Proceedings (CHI 2019), May 4–9, 2019, Glasgow, Scotland UK.
 ACM, New York, NY, USA, 13 pages.
 Link to author copy.

 1. Derek Howard, Marta Maslej, Justin Lee, Jacob Ritchie, Geoffrey Woollard, Leon French.
 2020.
 Transfer Learning for Risk Classification of Social Media Posts: Model Evaluation Study.
 Journal of Medical Internet Research.
 (Accepted, to appear) Link to pre-print.